The Portrait of Thomas Bentley by Wright of Derby

 Thomas Bentley married twice but had no children.
 He first married Hannah Oats in 1754 but she died childless in 1759.
 In 1772 he married Mary Stamford who was a half sister to Thomas Stamford of Derby (the younger) and daughter of John Stamford and possibly Elizabeth of Derby.
 Thomas Bentley died in 1780 presumably leaving all his personal effects to his wife Mary.
 Mary died in 1797 and it is recorded that she left her estate to a number of relatives including her nieces Elizabeth Caldwell (nee Stamford) and Miss Hannah Stamford, both of Linley Wood.

-Tracing the present whereabouts of this portrait has proved difficult and so far it has continued to elude me.
+Tracing the present whereabouts of the portrait of Thomas Bentley by Wright, has proved difficult and so far it has continued to elude me.
 We know that it was lent to the National Portrait Gallery in 1867 by Anne Marsh-Caldwell, and we know that it was sold by auction at Sotheby's in 1949.
 We are lucky in that we have a black and white image of the portrait as a photograph was taken at Sotheby's in 1949 and the National Portrait Gallery holds a copy of this photograph www.npg.org.uk .
 A note on the Walker Gallery "Merseyside Painters, Peoples and Places" published in 1978 implies that this portrait was at Burslem around that time (but where in Burslem?).

 The portrait in the Wedgwood Museum (WAG 2548) was bequeathed by Ralph Vaughan Williams in 1948.
 I understand that it was formally attributed to George Stubbs.
 Who is it attributed to now?